-- 1. examining the compensation of the Executive Committee members and its evolution; - 2. carrying out the performance evaluation of the Board and its committees; - 3. carrying out the performance evaluation of the Chairman of the Board and the Chief Executive Officer; - 4. reviewing the succession planning process of Executive Committee members; - 5. ensuring compliance of compensation and benefits policies with all applicable regulations; - 6. reviewing the compensation data and other related information to be publicly disclosed by the Company in its annual reports and any other reports to be issued pursuant to applicable laws and regulations; and - 7. approving the policy and process of verification and reimbursements of expenses.
+- 1. examining compensation of the Executive Committee members and its evolution; - 2. carrying out performance evaluation of the Board and its Committees; - 3. carrying out performance evaluation of the Chairman of the Board and the Chief Executive Officer; - 4. reviewing the succession planning process of Executive Committee members; - 5. ensuring compliance of compensation and benefits policies with all applicable regulations;

+- reviewing the compensation data and other related information to be publicly disclosed by the Company in its annual reports and any other reports to be issued pursuant to applicable laws and regulations; and - 7. approving the policy and process of verifying and reimbursing expenses of the members of the Board and the senior executive officers ("mandataires sociaux").

-The Committee may also be led to consider any question that might be submitted to it by the Chairman in connection with one of the matters mentioned above.
+The Committee may also consider any question submitted to it by the Chairman in connection with one of the matters mentioned above.